You are viewing Australian and NZ students' course information. Change to view international students' course information.

 Throughout second to fourth years of the course there will be increasing clinical placements in community or hospital pharmacy environments to further develop your skills.

 In third year there is an emphasis on drugs used to treat central nervous system disorders, in addition to drugs prescribed for cancer and infectious diseases.
 You will learn how to prepare more complex product formulations and cover topics that provide vital information to health professionals regarding the optimal choice of drug therapy for individual patients.

 Final year focuses on the integration and applications of your studies into current pharmacy practice.
 A range of guest lecturers will present material regarding social issues and current practices in women’s and Indigenous health and you will study specialised topics including pharmacotherapeutics, epidemiology and pharmacoeconomics.

+Employment opportunities for pharmacists are excellent.
 Pharmacists are employed in community pharmacies, hospitals, the pharmaceutical industry and in drug regulatory and research roles.
-Employment data released by Health Workforce Australia in November 2013 indicates that a career in pharmacy is a smart choice.
-More than 98 per cent of registered pharmacists who want to work in the industry are currently employed.
 Some pharmacists complete postgraduate study to become an accredited pharmacist which allows them to work as a consultant offering medication management review services.

 This course is accredited by the Australian Pharmacy Council and to meet the registration requirements of the Pharmacy Board of Australia, graduates are required to perform approximately 12 months of pre-registration training under the supervision of a registered pharmacist.